Jan-Agatz/MML-Paper-03/README.md

 Given a set of authors, we calculate quantitative measures of collaboration and provide visualizations.

 The notebook was made with the paper "Understanding deep learning (still) requires rethinking generalization" and the corresponding authors Chiyuan Zhang, Samy Bengio, Benjamin Recht, Moritz Hardt and Oriol Vinyals in mind.
-It should theoretically work for any set of authors, but I have only tested for the aforementioned coauthors.
+It should theoretically work for any set of authors, but I have only tested it for the aforementioned coauthors.

 ## Notes
 If you want to use the notebook for other sets of authors, you have to change the names and ids (which you can find in the URL of the corresponding Google Scholar page) in the variables ***authors*** and ***author_ids***.
 Often, the data has to be tidied up, which has to be done manually.
 We provide some help by first sorting the titles alphabetically and restricting the comparison to pairs of title with small Levenshtein distance.